Chickenhatter/Magic-Item/readme.md

 This Project dose not contain any AI
 There is probably no Lore
-A youtube video that helped me make the fireballs : https://www.youtube.com/watch?v=YPvPqOqbx-I Video of game working Only showing the parts that seemed to not work for others:    https://drive.google.com/file/d/1-SeyJ8l5sCTKH1OIBx95jC8bGrUNvMzz/view?usp=drive_link
+A youtube video that helped me make the fireballs : https://www.youtube.com/watch?v=YPvPqOqbx-I Video of game working using Y and F keys:    https://drive.google.com/file/d/1-SeyJ8l5sCTKH1OIBx95jC8bGrUNvMzz/view?usp=drive_link
+Video of game working from start to end:     https://drive.google.com/file/d/1hw833xkLsrwXqqY5_KpAZ_kgbamwsZgw/view?usp=sharing